temperlang/sorting/algos/powersort/powersort.temper.md

 Java needs return type of `Int` on this.

-TODO Change Java to return `void` for setters.
+TODO Change our processing to return `void` for setters.

       public set end(value: Int): Int;
       public get length(): Int { end - begin + 0 }